The Mu3e collaboration grieves for Kirk Arndt.

 First MuPix8 beam test at DESY

 We are testing our new large sensor chip, the MuPix8, in the electron beam at DESY, Hamburg.
 One of the high resolution EUDET telescopes serves as a reference for efficiency and resolution measurements.
-Have a look at the picture gallery.

 Collaboration meeting in Mainz and new collaborators